tendermint/tendermint/docs/architecture/adr-073-libp2p.md

 LibP2P is a thoroughly-specified implementation of a peer-to-peer networking stack, designed specifically for systems such as ours.
-Adopting LibP2P as the basis of the Tendermint will allow the Tendermint team to focus more of their time on other differentiating aspects of the system, and make it possible for the ecosystem as a whole to take advantage of tooling and efforts of the LibP2P
+Adopting LibP2P as the basis of Tendermint will allow the Tendermint team to focus more of their time on other differentiating aspects of the system, and make it possible for the ecosystem as a whole to take advantage of tooling and efforts of the LibP2P